WordPress/gutenberg/docs/contributors/getting-started.md

     },
 ```

-**Note for Windows users:** In some environments, you'll find a lot of eslint errors even after fresh cloning repo.
-In many cases, it's because of the line endings.
-Gutenberg uses `lf`, not `crlf`, Windows default.
+**Note for Windows users:** In some environments, you'll find a lot of ESLint errors even after a fresh clone of the repository.
+In many cases, it's because of file line endings.
+Gutenberg uses `lf`, not `crlf` (the Windows default).
 In this case, you need to:

-1. turn off autocrlf option by executing `git config --global core.autocrlf false` on your command prompt.
+1. Turn off the autocrlf option by executing `git config --global core.autocrlf false` on your command prompt.
-2. delete the entire Gutenberg repo and clone it again.
+2. Delete the entire Gutenberg repo and clone it again.
-3. check if files are correctly cloned in `lf` ([how to know it with vscode](https://stackoverflow.com/a/39532890))
+3. Check to see if files are correctly cloned in `lf` ([VSCode instructions](https://stackoverflow.com/a/39532890))

-If the files in your local repo still uses `crlf`, then check [this StackOverflow answer](https://stackoverflow.com/a/13154031).
+If the files in your local repo still uses `crlf`, then check [this StackOverflow answer](https://stackoverflow.com/a/13154031) for an alternative solution.

 ### Prettier